ajurasz/ajurasz.github.io/src/pages/2019-06-08-build-native-imge-with-graalvm/index.md

 ## Conclusion

-I see the big potential is these native images one of them is light and fast docker images [https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) as pointed out by Adam Warski.
+I see the big potential in these native images one of them is light and fast docker images [https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) as pointed out by Adam Warski.
 What he also mention is that in Scala reflection is almost unused.
-For me compiling a very simple program to the native image was a few hours of research and at this point, I don't see how I could do the same with small `Spring` application which in contrast to Scala use reflection heavily.
+For me compiling a very simple program to the native image was a few hours of research and at this point, I don't see how I could do the same with small `Spring` application which in contrast to Scala ecosystem use reflection heavily.